Chairman, Ilitch Holdings, Inc.

 Five years later, in 1987, the Ilitches purchased the neglected Fox Theatre and began to restore it to its original 1928 splendor.
 Many thought it was impossible to revive a business in downtown Detroit, but since the theatre’s re-opening in 1988, it is consistently rated as one of the top grossing theatres of its size by Pollstar Magazine.

 When Ilitch purchased the Detroit Tigers in 1992, it was for him the fulfillment of a lifelong dream.
 His link to the Tigers dates back to his youth when he was scouted by the Tigers while playing baseball at Detroit Cooley High School.
-After serving four years in the U.S. Marines, Ilitch signed with the Tigers and played in their farm system for three years until a knee injury ended his hopes of making it to the big league.
+After serving four years in the U.S. Marines, Ilitch signed with the Tigers and played in their farm system for three years until a knee injury ended his hopes of making it to the big leagues.
 Along with the purchase of the Tigers, Ilitch needed to address the issue of building a new stadium to replace the outdated ballpark where the team had played since 1912.
 The new Comerica Park opened in 2000 with the majority of funding supplied by Ilitch.

 The Little Caesars Amateur Hockey Program, established by Ilitch in 1968, has provided opportunities for tens of thousands of youngsters over the years.
 It has it paved the way for a number of extremely talented players to make it to the NHL and other professional hockey leagues or receive college hockey scholarships, while at the same time it helped the players develop character on and off the ice.